01-edu/public/subjects/add-vm/README.md

 ### Add a virtual machine

-We provide virtual machines you need to download & add to VirtualBox.
+We provide virtual machines for both, X86-64 chips and Apple Silicon chips bases systems, you need to download & add to your virtualization software.

+For X86-64 chips, you have to use [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

+For Apple Silicon chips, you have to use [UTM](https://mac.getutm.app/).

 Each VM will contain a system in a certain state that you will need to use in order to crack the sysadmin exercises.
-Their names start with "01\_" in order to avoid conflict with your VM names.
+Their names start with "01_" in order to avoid conflict with your VM names.

 You can download these VM here :

 https://assets.01-edu.org/sys

+### VirtualBox instructions:

 For this exercise you need to download the archive : [01_add-vm.tar.gz](https://assets.01-edu.org/sys/01_add-vm.tar.gz).